plomino/Plomino/doc/src/PlominoDoc/classes.rst

     is opened from a view and if the view has a form formula), else returns the form given by the document's Form item.

-`getItem(self, name)`
+`getItem(self, name, default='')`
-    returns the item value if it exists, else returns an empty string.
+    returns the item value if it exists, else returns the default value (an empty string if not provided).

 `getItemClassname(self, name)`
     returns the class name of the item .